 Once we reached Riga, the tour guide took us around the city to show us the beautiful place they lived in.
 It was an amazing experience to see the whole of Riga in twenty minutes flat.
 What was even more appealing, to the guys, was the pretty girl we had as our tour guide.
 Several photographs later, they found out she was engaged to be married soon.
+Haha!

 After visiting the old town of Riga, we were on our way to Tallinn, Estonia.
 The journey was enjoyable and we reached in no time.
 Our main event, because of which we had combined our holiday, took up most of our time there so we missed the city tour and touristic places because we were busy getting ready or catching up on some sleep.
-All we visited was the Estonian Maritime Museum and the Old city of Tallinn.
-The museum had a massive submarine kept there for viewing.
+All we visited was the Estonian Maritime Museum which had a massive submarine kept there for viewing.